pandaface0513/Songifer/Readme.txt

    * noteConversion.js: Convert raw audio data into notes based on frequencies, similar to piano keys.
    * salehen.js: Exactly the same as audio.js from Workshop 7.
 It outputs music tones according to the input json (referred as music sheet in our code)
    * visualizer.js: Code to display the graphical visualizer and the FFT analyzer.
 This is a somewhat modified version of the Workshop 6's main-rainbow.js code.

-## Instructions for Using Our Application
-   1. Adjust the record time (second) and the tempo modifier beforehand.
-   2. Click the “record” button to start recording
-   3. Speak freely into the microphone, vary the length for better results
-   4. When the predetermined time is passed, the resulted tone will be play
-   5. Let the tone play for the amount of time you wish to export, then click the “export” button.
-   6. A download link will appear for you to download the resulted tone as a .wav file.